Institutional Effectiveness and Planning

-Proposals for campus-wide surveys administered to all members of the Muhlenberg community (students, faculty, staff, and alumni) or a subpopulation of the community (first year students, full-time faculty etc.) should be sent to Dr. Kathy Harring, VP and Dean of Institutional Effectiveness & Planning for review, schedule coordination, and approval in order to coordinate survey administration across campus.
+Proposals for campus-wide surveys administered to all members of the Muhlenberg community (students, faculty, staff, and alumni) or a subpopulation of the community (first year students, full-time faculty, etc.) should be sent to Nicole Hammel Director, Institutional Research for review, schedule coordination, and approval in order to coordinate survey administration across campus.

 Role of the Office of Institutional Effectiveness & Planning in Survey Administration